ssvassiliev/Summer_School_General/_episodes/08-profiling.md

 | total s/call       | the average number of milliseconds spent in this function and its descendents per call, if this function is profiled, else blank. |
 | name               | the name of the function.
 This is the minor sort for this listing. |

-In this example the most time is spent computing the forces and potential energy.
+In this example, the most time is spent computing the forces and potential energy.
 Calculating the distance between the particles is at 3rd rank and roughly 2x faster than either of the above.